LinkedEarth/LMR_CMIP_paleobook/README.md

 ## Structure

-This Paleobook is made up of two sections: Lifehacks, and Science Bits
+This Paleobook is made up of two sections: Lifehacks, and Science Bits.

 ### Lifehacks

-This section covers nuts and bolts about how to access cloud available data, process it, and make some stock visualizations
+This section covers nuts and bolts about how to access cloud available data, process it, and make some stock visualizations.

 ### Science Bits

-This section applies technical skills from the Lifehacks section an a pair of example analyses.
+This section applies technical skills from the Lifehacks section in a pair of example analyses.

 ## Running the Notebooks